-On Thursday, September 5 at 4:00pm, United Way of the Dutchess-Orange Region (UWDOR) will celebrate the completion of its large scale renovation with a ribbon cutting, held in conjuction with the Dutchess County Regional Chamber of Commerce.
+On Thursday, September 5 at 4:00pm, United Way of the Dutchess-Orange Region (UWDOR) celebrated the completion of its large scale renovation with a ribbon cutting, held in conjuction with the Dutchess County Regional Chamber of Commerce.
 The ribbon cutting will unveil a major renovation of the basement space and exterior repointing of the brickwork of UWDOR’s main office, the Evelyn Samuels Memorial Building (Hasbrouck House) that is listed on the National Register of Historic Places (located at 75 Market Street in Poughkeepsie).
 The renovation was managed by locally owned RL Baxter Building Corp, a family owned and run construction and development company.
 All are invited to attend the ribbon cutting and have a tour of the space that houses United Way of the Dutchess-Orange Region’s nationally recognized gift-in-kind program: Day of Sharing.
-To register to attend the ribbon cutting, go to www.uwdor.org/ribboncutting.

 “We are thrilled to have this project completed.
 The air quality has been improved and the basement space opened up so that our gift-in-kind program will be more efficient and allow us to increase the number of children and families we serve each year," explained Jeannie Montano, United Way’s President and CEO.
 “We hope next year to serve 10,000 families in our two counties.
 As you look up at our historic 1885 building, designed by noted architect Frederick C. Withers, you’ll see that all the bricks have been repointed and restored – and are no longer crumbling.
 We can’t wait for everyone to see the improvements to this space that has housed United Way since 1969.”